 The National Park Service and its partners welcome all visitors and make many efforts to accommodate people with disabilities in the Old Courthouse, the Gateway Arch complex, and on the park grounds.
 The park has accessible exhibits and programs and offers various assistive devices.
 The museum exhibits and media in the six galleries at the Gateway Arch will have multiple accessiblity features for physical and programmatic accessibilty including: tactile exhibits, audio description and computer simulations that are visitor directed through a touchpad.

 Most of the first floor of the Old Courthouse is accessible to wheelchairs, but the upper floors of the Old Courthouse are reachable only by climbing stairs.

 Steps above the first floor:

 The floor level changes in the upper floors, and single steps separate these different levels.There are accessible ramps at the Broadway and 4th Street entrances to the building

-The Levee and Lenore K. Sullivan Boulevard
+The Levee and Leonor K. Sullivan Boulevard

-For further information, please contact us through our information line at 314-655-1700 or e-mail us through our website at www.nps.gov/jeff.
-Missouri relay at (voice) 1-800-735-2966 provides services for those who are hearing impaired.
+For further information, please contact us through our information line at 314-655-1600 or Missouri relay at (voice) 1-800-735-2966 provides services for those who are hearing impaired.